liveahero-wiki/liveahero-wiki.github.io/_charas/kalaski.md

     born and disappears like bubbles on the battlefield, and keep it as a semi- permanent record.
 - stockId: 10642
+  BIO_H01: |-
+    After enjoying his vacation, Kalaski accepts a request for a warm up.
+    The request is to create a record that leads to the final days of a hotel set to be closed.

+    For the sake of showing the scenery that will soon disappear to those customers who have ever stayed there, Kalaski continues      to press his shutter.
+    While doing the job, Kalaski somehow ended up appearing in the hotel's exciting show, using parallel cue to transform.
+    The resulting hero suit is a glittering form suited for a performer on stage.

+    He fight while being illuminated by a spotlight parallel weapon in his hand.
+    That appearance catches the viewer's eye and inspires their hearts.
+  BIO_H02: |-
+    A photo that Kalaski once took.
+    While riding a spaceship together with survivors who have lost their home, within the gloomy and depressed people, a person raised their head and began singing a song from a movie in their homeland with a smile.

+    “Our planet is gone, even if that fact is going to be just a sad piece of news one day, we will continue singing, and live”, remembering the words spoken by the person back then, Kalaski stand on the stage.
+    Even though this is not a battlefield, for the sake of conveying and connecting the scream of the disappearing way of life here…

 sidekicks:
 - stockId: 10641
   BIO_S01: |-